Law in Ireland

 - KU law faculty members serve to educate and mentor students through the duration of the program

 The University of Kansas Ireland Program takes students to three of Ireland's most interesting communities.
 The first two weeks of classes will be held on the beautiful campus of the University of Limerick, a relatively new Irish university located on the banks of the Shannon River.
-The final week will be held at the famous University College Dublin, a short bus ride from Dublin's city center.
+The final week will be held at the famous Trinity College Dublin, right in the heart of Dublin's Temple Bar area.
 The first weekend will feature a tour of some of Western Ireland's most scenic spots followed by a visit to the swinging Western city of Galway.
-The second weekend will include two nights in city center Dublin, a pub dinner for all, and a "legal Dublin" tour of prominent Irish legal institutions.
+The second weekend will include a pub dinner for all and a "legal Dublin" tour of prominent Irish legal institutions.

 Students will take three courses for a total of three credit hours (one credit hour per course).
 The first course will be completed during the first week of the program, and the second and third courses will be completed over the last two weeks of the program.

 Housing at the University of Limerick will be on campus.
 The campus features a number of amenities, including ATMs, laundry and dry cleaning, a bookstore and three active pubs.
-Housing during the Galway and Dublin-center excursions will be at hostels.
-Housing during the final course week will be on campus at University College Dublin.
+Housing during the Galway excursions will be at a hostel.
+Housing during the Dublin portion of the program will be on campus at Trinity College Dublin.

 Open to all KU Law students who have completed the first-year curriculum in good standing.
 Applicants should submit an application by the stated due date on the application.